 Steroid Injections in Mesquite, Frisco and Desoto, TX

 At Omnispine Pain Management We Offer Steroid Injections to Treat Different Painful Areas of the Body.
-Call or Visit Us at a Location near You in Dallas and Frisco, TX.
+Call or Visit Us at a Location near You in Mesquite and Frisco, TX.

 Steroid injections are a common method of treatment used to treat painful areas of the body.
 They can relieve pain and inflammation caused by chronic conditions such as rheumatoid arthritis, gouty arthritis, or other inflammatory conditions.
 Steroids injections can also be injected into inflamed joints, swollen bursae, or around tendons near the shoulder, elbow, hip, knee, hand, or wrist as part of the treatment for tendonitis.

 Those who suffer from chronic or acute pain in an area of the body caused by inflammation can often benefit from a steroid injection.
 Steroid injections are often considered when first line therapies such as physical therapy and oral medications have not completely resolved the pain or extra pain relief is needed to tolerate physical therapy.

 However, steroid injections are not for everyone and here at OmniSpine and Pain Management, each patient’s situation is carefully evaluated for whether or not steroid injections or another form of treatment will be in their best interest.
 Steroid injections should never be injected into an infected joint or other area of the body.
 For joints that are already severely damaged from chronic injury or degenerative disease, steroid injections are not likely to provide any additional benefit.
 Those with blood clotting disorders and on blood thinners, may experience more bleeding around the site of the injection, therefore additional caution is taken but steroid injections are not contraindicated.